python/cpython/Doc/library/asyncio-eventloop.rst

    :meth:`loop.subprocess_shell` methods.

-UNIX signals
+Unix signals
 ^^^^^^^^^^^^

 .. method:: loop.add_signal_handler(signum, callback, \*args)

-   Add a handler for a signal.
+   Set *callback* as the handler for the *signum* signal.

    Raise :exc:`ValueError` if the signal number is invalid or uncatchable.
    Raise :exc:`RuntimeError` if there is a problem setting up the handler.